From Pancakes to Products

 Peach Pits and Climate Deniers

-A few years later (now in Texas) our next venture came when we discovered a bucket of say 100 dried peach pits at our grandmother’s house.
+A few years later (now in Texas) our next venture came when we discovered a bucket of about 100 dried peach pits at our grandmother’s house.
 We realized the value of a peach tree > value of a peach pit so we decided to greenhouse those seeds to the bank.

-About two weeks later, we were throwing away our molded seeds.
+Two weeks later, we were throwing away our molded seeds.
 There’s a lesson about market research in there somewhere.

 In Still Life and the glorious days of experimental hardcore partycore (it’s like a party for your ears).
 In the course of seven months, my band mates and I wrote an album, zeroed out our life’s savings to record it in a studio, distributed it (yeah it's on iTunes if you wanna have your mind blown) and organized a short Texas/New Mexico/Louisiana tour.
 And what's better than making and selling merch.